Golden Haiku Poetry Contest

 Third Place – $100

-Winning haiku—along with a selection of judges’ choices—are displayed in hundreds of tree boxes along some of Washington DC’s most iconic streets from March through early May.
+Winning haiku are displayed in hundreds of tree boxes along some of Washington DC’s most iconic streets from March through early May.
 The colorful haiku signs brighten the winter landscape for all passersby to enjoy, reminding them during those late winter months that spring is just around the corner.

 Each participant may enter only once, submitting a maximum of two original, self-authored haiku via the submission form.
-Previously published, self-authored haiku are eligible.
-Winners will be notified by email in early March, and publicly announced in mid-March.
+Submitted poems must not have been previously published or be currently under consideration for publication elsewhere during the competition.
+Winners were notified by email in early March, and publicly announced in mid-March.

 About the Judges